Lemme-lab/Crypto-Bot-Tradingview/README.md

 ![Screenshot_54](https://user-images.githubusercontent.com/71924682/149637613-4ee43c99-5019-4d66-b098-21d79172f8bf.png)
 We shape the input data and drop the useless parts.
-We also change little things to make the data trainabel such as drop "NA" and change the index.
+We also change little things to make the data trainabel such as drop "NAN" and change the index.

 ## Shaping Data/Training:
 We shape the data int X and Y arrays.
 The X-Data array takes